nielssorensen/OpenEmu-wiki/User-Guide:-Default-Cores.md

 Some systems in OpenEmu include multiple cores, with one selected as the default.
 The defaults in place are generally "best" selected for compatibility or maintenance/usability reasons, but if you wish to change the default core for a supported system:

-Launch OpenEmu, go to the Library sidebar, right click on [Name of System] > Default Core, and select the core.
+Make sure the core you want to use is installed.
+Launch OpenEmu, go to Preferences > Cores and install any cores you wish to use.
+After they're installed, go to the Library sidebar, right click on [Name of System] > Default Core, and select the core.

 ### Supported Systems with Multiple Cores
 System | Cores